 Gait Speed is a physical performance measure identified as a sensitive clinical indicator of health, mortality, healthcare utilization, and independence in ambulation, and is feasible to test in hospitalized older adults.
 A 4 meter walk test will be conducted on admission to the study, discharge from the hospital and at 3 months post discharge in the subjects home or the hospital or clinic.
 A trained member of the research team will conduct the gait speed test.
 Interrater reliability for the 4 meter walk test will be conducted between all members of the research team prior to collecting gait speed data on study participants.
 Change scores will be calculated as the difference among gait speeds measured at each time points.

-Time frame: Within 24 hours of hospital admission, Within 8 hours of hospital discharge, 1 month post-discharge, 3 months post-discharge; Up to 4 months total
+Time frame: Within 24 hours of hospital admission, Within 8 hours of hospital discharge, 3 months post-discharge; Up to 4 months total

-A trained member of the research team will collect patients self-report of ADLs on admission to the study, discharge from the hospital, by phone at 1 month post intervention and 6 months post intervention, and in person at the 3 month post intervention visit using the Katz ADL Index.
-The Katz ADL Index is a self-report scale that measures five ADL on three levels (independent, requiring assistance of another and unable to do).
+A trained member of the research team collected patients self-report of ADLs on admission to the study, discharge from the hospital, by phone at 1 month post intervention and 6 months post intervention, and in person at the 3 month post intervention visit using the Katz ADL Index.
+The Katz ADL Index is a self-report scale that measures six ADL on two levels (independent or requiring assistance of another).
 A score of 0-6 is possible, with higher scores indicating higher independence with ADLs and lower scores indicating higher dependence on others to perform ADLs.
 The scale demonstrates excellent reliability and predictive validity, and is sensitive to change in hospital settings.
-Change scores will be calculated as the difference among ADL independence measured at each time point.
+For the primary analysis, patients with a score of 6 were converted to a binary score of 1=Independent; all others were scored as 0=Dependent.

-Time frame: Within 24 hours of hospital admission, Within 8 hours of hospital discharge, 1 month post-discharge, 3 months post-discharge; 6 months post-discharge; Up to 7 months total
+Time frame: Within 24 hours of hospital admission, Within 8 hours of hospital discharge, 1 month post-discharge, 3 months post-discharge; 6 months post-discharge

 Aim 1: Change in Life Space Assessment

-Time frame: Within 24 hours of hospital admission, Within 8 hours of hospital discharge, 1 month post-discharge, 3 months post-discharge; 6 months post-discharge; Up to 7 months total
+Time frame: Within 24 hours of hospital admission, 1 month post-discharge, 3 months post-discharge; 6 months post-discharge

 Aim 2: Hospital Readmissions

-Hospital readmissions will be collected via patient self-report and via medical record review by a trained researcher from the study team.
+Hospital readmissions were collected via patient self-report and via medical record review by a trained researcher from the study team.
+Patient readmission was coded as 0=not readmitted, 1=readmitted.
+Reported value for each cell reflects a model-based estimate of the probability of readmission, a type of least squares mean appropriate for a binary variable.

 Time frame: 1 month post-discharge; 3 months post-discharge; 6 months post-discharge; Up to 7 months total